supreethasbhatt/PythonLearnings/Dictionaries/README.md

 3. fromkeys : Called on empty doctionary.
 Pass in iterable collection and value.
 It assigns each value of the key with an unknown value.
     {}.fromkeys("a",[1,2,3,4,5]) ---> {'a': [1, 2, 3, 4, 5]}
     new_dict_3 = {}.fromkeys("email",'unknown') #this will give 'e':'unknown','m':'unknown','a':'unknown'
-4. get() : retrives the key in an object and return NONE instead ofkey error if the key does not exist.
+4. get() : retrives the key in an object and return NONE instead of key error if the key does not exist.
 5. pop(value) : Removes an item from dict.
 Input: key.
 O/p: Returns the value but not key.
 An input is always needed here.
     eg: new_dict.pop('email) --> gives the email
         new_dict.pop() --> error